Tokyo Cultural Itinerary (1–14 Days): City & Culture

 Return to Kyoto; obanzai.

-Cultural connection: Ancient capital; syncretism; sacred deer; brush/ink crafts.
+Cultural connection: Ancient capital; syncretism; sacred deer; brush and ink traditions.

 Morning